 Instead, your best course of action should be to follow the pediatric dentist’s recommendations for more natural ways to achieve whiter teeth for your child.
 Discover some of these techniques in the next section.

 There are several ways you can naturally whiten your child’s teeth.
 Here are four quick tips for getting the results you’re looking for using items you may already have at home.

 - Brush with baking soda: Baking soda is abrasive and can scrub stains away from teeth.
 It’s also an alkaline substance, so it can keep bacteria from growing in your child’s mouth.
 Mix about a teaspoon of baking soda with two teaspoons of water to create a paste.
-Have your child brush their teeth with this paste, and over time, you may see a whitening effect.
+Have your child brush their teeth with this paste, and over time, you may see stain removal and a whitening effect.

 - Eat more fruits and vegetables: High-fiber fruits and vegetables can work to remove surface stains on your child’s teeth.
 Some fresh produce is also an excellent source of calcium and other minerals and vitamins that are excellent for overall tooth health.

 Teeth Stain Prevention Tips

 If you want to prevent further yellowing of your child’s teeth, here are three actions you can take today.